Pete Rose: 1970 All-Star Game

 Brand-new Riverfront Stadium had been open for only two weeks on July 14, 1970, when Rose was involved in one of the most infamous plays in All-Star Game history.
-Facing the California Angels' Clyde Wright in the twelfth inning, Rose singled and advanced to second on another single by the Los Angeles Dodgers' Billy Grabarkewitz.
+Facing the California Angels' Clyde Wright in the 12th inning, Rose singled and advanced to second on another single by the Los Angeles Dodgers' Billy Grabarkewitz.
 The Chicago Cubs' Jim Hickman then singled sharply to center.
 Amos Otis's throw went past Cleveland Indians catcher Ray Fosse, as Rose barreled over Fosse to score the winning run.
 Fosse suffered a fractured and separated shoulder, which went undiagnosed until the next year.
 Fosse continued to hit for average and finished the season at .307, but with diminished power.
-He had sixteen home runs before the break but only two afterwards.
+He had 16 home runs before the break, but only two afterward.
 He played with the Indians until the 1972 season, but never approached his first-year numbers.
 The collision also caused Rose to miss three games with a bruised knee.